Be Aware. Be Alive.

 So I ask that you spend your initial 6 weeks tracking your calories so that you learn about them, how much you’re actually eating, and how many cals the common foods you’ll be eating have.
 Awareness is not the same as obsessing, so settle down calorie ‘myth’ people.
 For the haters/skeptics of going wheat free, just try it.
 It’s 6 weeks without breads etc-you’ll still have rice and ice cream and even gummi bears, so settle down!!

-My ideas are a conglomeration of info from kiefer, ‘paleo’sphere, Whole9, warrior diet, renegade diet, lots of reading, and experience.
+Below is a conglomeration of info from lots of reading, and experience.

 PROTEIN, CARBS, VEGGIES, AND FATS

 Protein foods=Animals and foods that were gonna be animals aka eggs.
 Dairy.
 Protein powders (including vegetable powders, but please no soy). **To hippies: grains, lentils, nuts, and potatoes are NOT good protein sources.
 If it had a soul you should consume that soul and let it make you stronger** Protein fills you up faster and longer than other macronutrients.
 It keeps you full longer.
 It costs more energy to breakdown and utilize by your body.
 It is ‘harder’ to store as fat.
 It is safe in high quantities, it will NOT damage your kidneys unless you are already afflicted with a kidney disease.
-Protein calories are almost “free”, and that is why we emphasize protein.
-Plus it tastes GOOD, and you need it to build muscle, and muscle is what burns carbs and fat, so the more muscle you have the better you burn fat, helping to keep you lean.
+Protein is more important for getting lean than it is for bulking.
+Plus it tastes GOOD, and you need it to build muscle, and muscle is what burns your fuel (carbs and fat), so the more muscle you have the better you burn fat, helping to keep you lean.

-Carbohydrates=Fruits, Sweets, Potatoes, Sweet Potatoes, Juices, Rice, Quinoa, Squashes (squashes are lower carb than the others, and are therefore perfect to eat on the low carb days) Carbs.
+Carbohydrates=Starches, Breads, Cookies, Crackers, Fruits, Sweets, Potatoes, Sweet Potatoes, Juices, Rice, Quinoa, Squashes (squashes are lower carb than the others, and are therefore perfect to eat on the lower carb days) Carbs.
 People fight over carbs.
 They are frustrating bastards for sure.
 They’re good.
 They’re bad.
 They’re both.
 Holy hell, what are they?
-It Depends on how you handle them…Your body can use carbs as energy, or it can store carbs in liver or muscle glycogen stores, or fat cells.
+It Depends on how you personally handle them…Your body can use carbs as energy, or it can store carbs in liver or muscle glycogen stores, or fat cells.
 It will only store in liver or muscle glycogen stores if there is room, which means you will of had to previously burned carbohydrate for this to happen, otherwise consumed carbs will be stored as fat.
-In this plan, you eat carbs at night after you have burned through them.
-Simple.
-Effective.
 For our purposes there aren’t really good or bad carbs, there are just carbs…except for two bad sources: wheat and corn syrup.
 If you eat more carbs, eat less fat.
 If you eat less carbs, eat more fat.
 Eat more carbs on workout days.

 Vegetables=lettuces, broccoli, mushrooms, onions, cauliflower, dark cooked greens, brussell sprouts, and any other vegetable that isn’t a root or tuber.
-Also ok is fresh vegetable juice (that doesn’t have any fruit juice).
-Veggies: raw form veg is basically draino.
-You don’t digest it well, don’t absorb all that many vitamins.
-But raw veggies are useful because they fill you up, move shit along, and provide positive nutrients (albeit overrated).
+Also ok is fresh vegetable juice.
+Veggies: raw form veg is basically draino- You can’t digest it super well and may not absorb all that many vitamins.
+But raw veggies are useful because they fill you up, move shit along, and do still provide positive nutrients.
 Cooked veggies are better utilized because cooking breaks down plant cell walls liberating vitamins/nutrients that can be more readily used by your body.
 Additionally, cooking can increase flavor, especially when you add butter, which will increase absorption of fat soluble vitamins.
 Of probably smaller note, cooking also stops ‘anti-nutrients’ from blocking nutrient absorption to varying degrees (example, raw spinach has oxalic acid which blocks iron absorption.
 Cooking the spinach minimizes the interference of the oxalic acid.
-The same is true of other veggies/grains in regards to phytates and other Paleo enemies-though I’m not sure it is really that big a deal).
+The same may be true of other veggies/grains in regards to phytates and other Paleo enemies-though I’m not sure it is really that big a deal).

 Fats=Coconut oil, kerrygold butter, olive oil, avocado, macadamia nut oil, nuts, nut butter.
 Don’t always go apeshit on these, they are for taste and flavoring, not for mainlining.
-I think good fats (monounsaturated fats and omega 3s primarily, and saturated fat from coconuts and well raised animals, monounsaturated fat, O3) are UNDER eaten by MOST.
+I think good fats (monounsaturated fats and omega 3s primarily, and saturated fat from coconuts and well raised animals) are UNDER eaten by MOST.
 Until they go paleo or low carb/high fat, at which point after a while (different each person ) they eat too much fat.
 I’ll elaborate: initially that person was likely deficient in fat soluble vitamins, and helpful healthy cholesterol…and as they switched to eating more of the good fats above the fats were utilized throughout the body in phospholipid bilayers, brain building, nutrient delivering, fueling, replacing stored O6 (really I dont know about this), and other magical things, until the body gets to a place where it doesn’t need huge amounts of these good fats anymore.
 When does this happen?
 I dunno.
 How can you tell?
 You start gaining weight without changing anything and/or what was working isn’t working anymore.
 At this point one stick of butter each week MAY be more than is needed, and it’s time to reduce fat intake.

 RULES, LISTS, GUIDELINES